sanishdangol/singlepagescroll/README.md

 # singlepagescroll
-single page website with a fixed menu
+single page website with up-down scrolling the page has a fixed menu at the top created using bootstrap framework v3.3.4